 These mini-gouramis have been bred to exhibit some beautiful colors, and you can find some amazing blues, reds, and oranges if you choose wisely.
 A pair of these in a planted 10-gallon tank would make for an amazing setup.

 However, be aware that these guys are considered a semi-aggressive fish species, and there can be trouble if one decides to pick on the other.
 Be sure to include hiding spots and plenty of decorations in your tank in case one becomes dominant.

 Contrary to their reputation as the kung-fu wrecking machines of the aquarium world, Betta can live in a community tank with other fish in certain situations.
-The key is understanding their behavior, keeping a close eye on things and having a back-up plan if things don't go well.
+The key is understanding betta behavior, keeping a close eye on things, and having a backup plan if things don't go well.